CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image_task04_step01.png)

-2. After selecting the KQL Database click on the switch **Availability** to enabled the OneLake availibility as shown in the screenshot.
+2. After selecting the KQL Database.
+Click on the switch **Availability** to enabled the OneLake availibility as shown in the screenshot.

     ![](media/image_task04_step02.png)